UNIT-Electronics/CH55x_SDCC_Doc/src/source/interrupts.rst

 Timer 0/1  Interrupts
 ---------------------

-Timer0 and Timer1 are 16-bit timers/counters configured by TCON and TMOD.
-TCON is used for timer/counter T0 and T1 startup control and overflow interrupt as well as external interrupt control.
-Each timer is a 16-bit timing unit composed of dual 8-bit registers.
-The high byte counter of timer 0 is TH0 and the low byte counter of timer 0 is TL0.
-The high byte counter of timer 1 is TH1 and the low byte counter of timer 1 is TL1.
-Timer 1 can also be used as the baud rate generator of UART0.
+Timer0 and Timer1 are 16-bit timers/counters controlled by TCON and TMOD.
+TCON is responsible for timer/counter

-code example::
+T0 and T1 startup control, overflow interrupt, and external interrupt control.
+Each timer consists of dual 8-bit registers forming a 16-bit timing unit.
+Timer 0's high byte counter is TH0, and its low byte counter is TL0.
+Similarly, Timer 1's high byte counter is TH1, and its low byte counter is TL1.
+Timer 1 can also serve as the baud rate generator for UART0. code example::

     void timer0_interrupt(void) __interrupt(INT_NO_TMR0)	/* Timer0 interrupt service routine (ISR) */
     {
         PIN_toggle(PIN_BUZZER);